São Paulo: Pre-Cabraline period

-The region of modern-day São Paulo, then known as Piratininga plains around the Tietê River, was inhabited by the Tupi people, such as the Tupiniquim, Guaianás, and Guarani.
+The region of modern-day São Paulo, originally known as Piratininga plains around the Tietê River, was inhabited by the Tupi people, such as the Tupiniquim, Guaianás, and Guarani.
 Other tribes also lived in areas that today form the metropolitan region.

 The region was divided in Caciquedoms (chiefdoms) at the time of encounter with the Europeans.
 The most notable cacique was Tibiriçá, known for his support for the Portuguese and other European colonists.
-Among the many indigenous names of places, rivers, neighborhoods, etc., that survive today are Tietê, Ipiranga, Tamanduateí, Anhangabaú, Piratininga, Itaquaquecetuba, Cotia, Itapevi, Barueri, Embu-Guaçu, etc.
+Among the many indigenous place names that remain are Tietê, Ipiranga, Tamanduateí, Anhangabaú, Piratininga, Itaquaquecetuba, Cotia, Itapevi, Barueri, Embu-Guaçu, etc.